Sri Lankan rupee rises after IMF loan announcement

-COLOMBO, April 29 (Reuters) - Sentiment on the Sri Lankan rupee improved on Friday, as reflected in the forwards market, after the International Monetary Fund reached a staff-level agreement with the island nation for a $1.5 billion three-year loan.
+COLOMBO, April 29 (Reuters) - Sentiment on the Sri Lankan rupee improved on Friday, as reflected in the forwards market, after the country signed a $1.5 billion, three-year loan agreement with the International Monetary Fund.

-Traders said banks sold dollars on expectation that the local currency will appreciate.
+Traders said banks sold dollars on expectation the local currency would further appreciate.

 The spot rupee, which has barely seen any trading since Jan.
 27, was not actively traded on Friday as well, but the movement in short-term dollar/rupee forwards indicated the rupee was being bid up.